stvliu/thingsboard.github.io/_includes/docs/user-guide/dashboards.md

 {% include images-gallery.html imageCollection="time-window-zoom-in" %}

-The ThingsBoard introduces time zone configurations.
+The GridLinks introduces time zone configurations.
 By default, the dashboard uses the time zone provided by the browser.
 Now it is possible to set the time of your browser or a specific country.
 To quickly find the needed time zone, start typing its name in the time zone bar.

 {% include images-gallery.html imageCollection="time-window-time-zone" %}